 - Mixed cellularity Hodgkin lymphoma.

 Age, gender, and Epstein-Barr infection can affect the risk of adult Hodgkin lymphoma.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for adult Hodgkin lymphoma include the following:

 - Being in young or late adulthood.

 - Having a first-degree relative (parent, brother, or sister) with Hodgkin lymphoma.